Npikielny/FutureNova/README.md

 # FutureNova

-A description of this package.
+A simplification of Networking in Swift developer for the Cornell AppDev Intro to iOS Development Course